Anyone near Trump or Pence will be given rapid coronavirus test - White House

-With the coronavirus contagion spreading, the White House said on Friday that anyone expected to be near President Donald Trump or Vice President Mike Pence will be given a rapid COVID-19 test.
+With the coronavirus contagion spreading, the White House said on Friday that anyone expected to be near President Donald Trump or Vice President Mike Pence will be given a rapid COVID-19 test out of an abundance of caution.
 The test is expected to be the same quick-action test that Trump took on Thursday.
 He took the Abbott Laboratories test, which provides results in 15 minutes or less.

 White House spokesman Judd Deere said, "starting today anyone who is expected to be in close proximity to either of them will be administered a COVID-19 test to evaluate for pre-symptomatic or asymptomatic carriers status to limit inadvertent transmission."
 One of the vexing revelations about the virus is that infected people can spread it without even knowing they have the illness or before symptoms have become evident.